desain/owlbear-emanation/README.md

 ## To do
 - Display a list of active emanations in the context menu, with 'remove' buttons
 - Better styling for context menu
-- Better drawing for alternating and manhattan (actually exclude diagonal squares from manhattan, and fix alternating)
 - Hexagonal emanations
-- Better names

 ![Interface](./docs/header.jpg)